Last Updated: July 19, 2024

 England

-1. Early Life
+2. Early Life

-2. Career
+3. Career

-3. Personal Life
+4. Personal Life

-What was Stan Laurel's Net Worth?
+What Was Stan Laurel's Net Worth?

-Stan Laurel was an English comic actor, writer and director who had a net worth of $50 thousand at the time of his death in 1965.
+Stan Laurel was an English comic actor, writer, and director who had a net worth of $50 thousand at the time of his death in 1965.
 Unfortunately, Oliver Hardy and Stan Laurel never benefited financially in a meaningful way from their massive success.
-At the end of his life in the early 1960s, Stan Laurel was living in a cheap Santa Monica apartment out of necessity.
+At the end of his life in the early 1960s, Laurel was living in a cheap Santa Monica apartment out of necessity.
 The duo claimed that much of their money went to producers and managers who technically owned their image.
-For Stan Laurel, he also lost much of his fortune in several divorces.
+For Laurel, he also lost much of his fortune in several divorces.

-Stan Laurel was best known for being one half of the comedy duo Laurel and Hardy with Oliver Hardy.
+Stan was best known for being one half of the comedy duo Laurel and Hardy with Oliver Hardy.
 The duo starred in more than 100 feature films, shorts, and cameo roles.
-Laurel started out in the British music hall and perfected his skills at pantomime.
+Stan started out in the British music hall and perfected his skills at pantomime.
 He served as Charlie Chaplin's understudy as a member of Fred Karno's Army.
 Laurel's acting career lasted from 1917 to 1951 in silent films and talkies.
 He starred in the 1932 movie "The Music Box."

 Early Life